Cloud-SPAN/nerc-metagenomics02-command-line/_episodes/03-redirection.md

 comfortable with redirection, however, you'll be able to combine any number of commands to do all sorts of exciting things with your data!

 None of the command line programs we've been learning do anything all that impressive on their own, but when you start chaining them together, you can do some really powerful things very efficiently.
+We'll be using the redirect `>` and pipe `|` later in the course as part of our analysis workflow, so you will get lots of practice using them.

 Here is what your file structure should look like at the end of this episode:
 ![A file hierarchy tree](../fig/file_tree_02_ep3.png){:width="500px"}